22 Examples of Customer Retention Strategies That Actually Work

 A customer retention program is an amalgamation of several types of tactics.
 There's a program for just about every business case.

-Later on, we'll define customer retention programs, explain the most common types and show you examples of how to implement them within your organization.
+Later on, I'll define customer retention programs, explain the most common types, and show you examples of how to implement them within your organization.

-But first, here's a list of customer retention strategies you can start executing this week.
+But first, here's a list of strategies you can start executing this week to build into your customer retention plan.

 1. Adopt customer service tools.

 If you're a small to mid-sized business (SMB), your support team may only consist of a few people.
-However, as you grow your customer base, there's technology available to help supplement your customer service needs.
+However, as you grow your customer base, technology solutions can supplement your small team and customer service needs.
+I like this solution because the right technology can empower your team with the support they need to be the best service reps possible.

 Customer Retention Strategy Example: Santa Cruz Bicycles